 Once in, the vans sped across the lanes through the night.
 I didn’t understand what the hurry was all for.
 After an hour of driving, I got it.
-Bali is one of the world’s most popular tourist spot, it sure is beautiful.
+Bali travel blog: It is one of the world’s most popular tourist spot, it sure is beautiful.
 But what nobody tells you is that all the beautiful places that one should visit here are very far from one another.
-So, it was approximately over an hour ride to just make it to our stay.
+So, it was over an hour ride to just make it to our stay.

 I have to say this was a pretty peaceful place for a vacation.
-The bungalows had its own pool and its walls so tall that it was secluded from the hustle-and-bustle outside.
+The bungalows had their own pool and its walls so tall that it was secluded from the hustle-and-bustle outside.
 They were so peaceful that in-fact there were stories of people who would come and stay at these sorts of chalets for vacations… and go nowhere else!

 At the time, I remember seeing rabbits in the bungalows too, but I wouldn’t quite say they’re mentioned on the brochure.
-But if you do find rabbits there- well good for you!

-The specialty of Tanah Lot Temple
+Bali Travel blog: The specialty of Tanah Lot Temple

 Some facts you need to know about Bali here.
 Most of the places that you would be visiting here would be temples.
 I stayed in Bali for 4 days or so and couldn’t see all of them.
 On my way through this tourist paradise spot, I saw temples built right after temples.
-Each temple turning out to be more fascinating than the previous.
+Each temple turning out to be more fascinating than the previous one.
 So why does this place have all these temples?

 The country, Indonesia, just has a population of 1-2% following Hinduism.
 However, more than 80% of Bali’s population consists of Hindus.
 Hence the number of temples concentrated on a single island.
 Out of the six official religions in Indonesia, Hinduism comes out to be one among them too.
 Here’s more about it on Wikipedia.

 Let’s get back to the fun-vee side, shall we?
 So what’s so special about Tanah Lot?